aryoda/tryCatchLog/README.md

 ### What's the problem with `tryCatch`?

-`tryCatch` unwinds the call stack to the call of `tryCatch` in case of an error, warning other catched conditions.
+`tryCatch` unwinds the call stack to the call of `tryCatch` in case of an error, warning or other catched conditions.

 This means

 * you cannot use `traceback` to identify the source code line that cause the problem